nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 The minimal version of TF-M is disabled by setting the :kconfig:option:`CONFIG_TFM_PROFILE_TYPE_NOT_SET` option or one of the other build profiles.
 For description of the build profiles, see Trusted Firmware M documentation regarding :ref:`tf-m_profiles`.
+It is not recommended to use predefined TF-M profiles as they might result in a larger memory footprint than necessary.

 When :kconfig:option:`CONFIG_TFM_PROFILE_TYPE_NOT_SET` is enabled, the build process will not set a specific TF-M profile type.
 This allows for a more flexible configuration where individual TF-M features can be